-The Snowies Iconic Walk project proposes a world class, multi-day trek across the alpine roof of Australia, in Kosciuszko National Park.
+The Snowies Iconic Walk project (working title) proposes a world-class, multi-day trek across the alpine roof of Australia, in Kosciuszko National Park.
+It reflects the growing visitor demand for nature-based walking experiences in New South Wales, Australia and throughout the world.

-Featuring remote days and comfortable nights, the 44 kilometre walk will extend existing walks across the park’s spectacular alpine area to link the resorts of Thredbo, Charlotte Pass, Guthega, Perisher and Lake Crackenback.
+Featuring remote days and comfortable nights, the 55-kilometre 4-day walk will extend existing walks across the park's spectacular alpine area to link the resorts of Thredbo, Charlotte Pass, Guthega, Perisher and Lake Crackenback.
 The walk will also cross over the summit of Mount Kosciuszko.

 The walk has great potential to become a landmark ‘must-do’ experience for both domestic and international tourist markets.